NotIsaacNewton/NotIsaacNewton/README.md

-@NoIsaacNewton belongs to Arian Dovald, a physics graduate from Southern Adventist University.
+@NoIsaacNewton belongs to Arian Dovald, a physics graduate student at Kansas State University.

 On this profile you will find three pinned repositories: